obaliuta/recommendations_cellphones/README.md

 # recommendations_cellphones
-Content based recommendations algorthim for phones in online store
+Content-based recommendations algorithm for phones in online store

 # Link on Kaggle: